Tambopata Clay Lick – Tours Puerto Maldonado Peru

-Our second day begins early in the morning at 0400 AM.
-We will be embarking on an hour and a half boat ride to see the Tambopata Clay Lick.
-This is an unmissable sight in South America.
+Our second day begins early in the morning around 4 AM.
+We will be boarding on an hour and a half boat ride to see the Tambopata Clay Lick.
+This is an unforgettable and unmissable bird sight experience in South America.

 Day 3 – Amazon Lodge – Lake Sandoval Spotting Wildlife:

 Lake Sandoval is inhabited by giant otters.
 They are active during the day.
-Sandoval Lake offers sights of abundant wildlife.
-This includes more than 40 species of birds.
+The Lake offers us sights of abundant wildlife.
+This includes over 40 species of birds.

 We will be stopping for lunch at our camp near the lake.
-You can also take a refreshing dip in the clear and fresh waters of the lake.
-After witnessing the sunset we will return to the lodge.
+You will have the opportunity to take a refreshing dip in the clear and fresh waters of the lake.
+We will stay after witnessing the sunset to finally return to the lodge.